BYU-IDAHO THEATRE PROGRAMS FAQ

 It depends on your life goals.
 The program is designed to help you qualify for graduate study if you desire, and many theatre students find value in graduate school.
 An MFA, PhD or MBA, for example, can provide advanced training in areas of interest and qualify you to teach on the college or university level.

 It depends on your current credit status.
 Students with 60 or more credits are not able to change their major without an approved petition to the Academic Standards Committee.
 You will be asked to demonstrate your ability to efficiently and successfully complete the new major in a reasonable amount of time.
-Check with the Academic Discovery Center for information about changing your major.
+Check with Academic Advising for information about changing your major.

 In addition to the hands-on requirements for many classes and labs, there are a few paid positions in our production shops as carpenters, welders, stitchers, painters, electricians and other technical jobs.
 Additionally, you may consider working as a teaching assistant, an office assistant or librarian in the script library.
 These positions are limited and quite competitive.
 Watch the student employment website for openings.